Spirit Studios: Educational facility

 In 1984, Spirit Studios made the transition from a commercial recording studio to an educational facility to become the School of Sound Recording (SSR).
 SSR was the first dedicated audio engineering school in the UK, using the advice and assistance of producers who had previously recorded at Spirit Studios.

 At this time SSR occupied half of the basement of 10 Tariff Street, and the entire facility consisted of a single studio, one classroom and a reception/office area.
 SSR grew steadily during its first 15 years of trading and by 2000 the school occupied all three floors of 10 Tariff Street, two floors of 12 Tariff Street and a single floor in Fourways House (also on Tariff Street).
 By this time the school housed eight studios, two computer suites, four DJ booths, a classroom and had become Europe's first AVID (then Digidesign) "Pro School" in May 2002.

 In 2004, the Tariff Street campus closed its doors for the final time, allowing the launch of SSR's current location on Downing Street, Manchester.
 The newly formed School of Sound Recording is located around 0.5 miles south of Manchester's city centre.

 Friday 5 June 2009 saw the Lord Mayor of Manchester and MP for Manchester Central Tony Lloyd officially re-launch a brand new Spirit Studio on the fourth floor of SSR's Downing Street premises.
 The new 1500 sq ft space was designed with help from acoustic design specialist Jochen Veith.
 The studio facility houses a Neve VRP60/48 Legend console and a variety of professional-quality analogue and digital equipment.

-SSR celebrated its 25th anniversary in 2009 by launching the Anthony H Wilson (Tony Wilson) Scholarship in recognition of the contribution made by Tony to the creative and cultural life of Manchester.
+SSR celebrated its 25th anniversary in 2009 by launching the Tony Wilson Scholarship in recognition of the contribution made by Tony to the creative and cultural life of Manchester.

 In November 2009, SSR was awarded the Manchester Evening News Business of the Year Award 2009, for firms with turnover of under £5 million.

 In November 2018, SSR was rebranded to its original Spirit Studios name, with a greater focus on its core educational provisions within the music and audio industries.

 SSR London

-In July 2010, SSR London was launched, taking up residence in Camden's Piano Factory building, London.
+SSR London was launched in July 2010, taking up residence in Piano Factory building in Camden.
 The distinctive rotunda-shaped Piano Factory on Gloucester Crescent has been there for over a hundred years, built for Collard and Collard, which were the oldest of the well-known piano manufacturing firms of the St Pancras area.
 The building was renovated with recording studios, green screen filming area and editing suites to be used as educational and commercial facilities by SSR.
-SSR London has also formed a partnership with the Roundhouse venue in Camden to deliver master classes in music production.
+They has also formed a partnership with the Roundhouse to deliver master classes in music production.